confidential-containers/confidentialcontainers.org/content/en/blog/2024/policing-a-sandbox.md

 ```

 A user is supposed to specify Init-Data to a Confidential Guest in the form of a base64-encoded string in a specific Pod annotation.
-The runtime will then pass this data on to the Agent in the Guest VM, which will decode the Init-Data and use it to configure the runtime environment of the workload.
+The Kata Containers runtime will then pass this data on to the Agent in the Guest VM, which will decode the Init-Data and use it to configure the runtime environment of the workload.
 Crucially, since Init-Data is not trusted at launch we need a way to establish that the policy has not been tampered with in the process.

 ## Integrity of Init-Data

 The Init-Data body that was illustrated above contains a metadata header which specifies a hash algorithm that is supposed to be used to verify the integrity of the Init-Data.
 Establishing trust in provided Init-Data is not completely trivial.

-Let's start with a naive approach anyway: Upon retrieval and before applying Init-Data in the guest we can calculate a hash of that Init-Data body and stash the measurement away somewhere in encrypted and integrity protected memory.
-Later we could append it the TEE's hardware evidence as an additional fact about the environment.
+Let’s start with a naive approach anyway: Upon retrieval and before applying Init-Data in the guest we can calculate a hash of that Init-Data body and stash the measurement away somewhere in encrypted and integrity protected memory.
+Later we could append it to the TEE’s hardware evidence as an additional fact about the environment.
 An Attestation-Service would take that additional fact into account and refuse to release a secret to a confidential workload if e.g. a too permissive policy was applied.

 ### Misdemeanor in the Sandbox

 We have to take a step back and look at the bigger picture to understand why this is problematic.
-In CoCo we are operating a sandbox, i.e. a rather liberal playground for all sort of containers.
-This is by design, we want allow users to migrate existing containerized workloads with as little friction as possible into a TEE.
+In CoCo we are operating a sandbox, i.e. a rather liberal playground for all sorts of containers.
+This is by design, we want to allow users to migrate existing containerized workloads with as little friction as possible into a TEE.
 Now we have to assume that some of the provisioned workloads might be malicious and attempting to access secrets they should not have access to.
 Confidential Computing is also an effort in declaring explicit boundaries.

 There are pretty strong claims that VM-based Confidential Computing is secure, because it builds on the proven isolation properties of hardware-based Virtual Machines.
 Those have been battle-tested in (hostile) multi-tenant environments for decades and the confidentiality boundary between a Host and Confidential Guest VM is defined along those lines.

-Now, Kata Containers does provide isolation mechanism.
-There is a jail for containers that employs all sort of Linux technologies (seccomp, Namespaces, Cgroups, ...) to prevent a container from breaking out of its confinement.
-However, containing containers is a hard problem and regularly new ways of container's escaping their jail are discovered and exploited (adding VM-based isolation to Containers is one of the defining features for Kata Containers,after all).
+Now, Kata Containers _do_ provide an isolation mechanism.
+There is a jail for containers that employs all sorts of Linux technologies (seccomp, Namespaces, Cgroups, …) to prevent a container from breaking out of its confinement.
+However, containing containers is a hard problem and regularly new ways of container’s escaping their jail are discovered and exploited (adding VM-based isolation to Containers is one of the defining features for Kata Containers, after all).

-#### Circling back to the Init-Data Measurement
+### Circling back to the Init-Data Measurement

 The measurement is a prerequisite for accessing a confidential secret.
-If we keep such a record in the memory of a CoCo management process within the Guest, we would move the confidentiality boundary into the Guest.
+If we keep such a record in the memory of a CoCo management process within the Guest, this would have implications for the Trust Model: A Hardware Root-of-Trust module is indispensable for Confidential Computing.
+A key property of that module is the strong isolation from the Guest OS.
+Through clearly defined interfaces it can record measurements of the guest’s software stack.
+Those measurements are either static or extend-only.
+A process in the guest VM cannot alter them freely.

+{{< figure src="/img/sandbox-3.png" width="60%" alt="The image is a diagram illustrating the interaction between different components in a virtualized environment.
+It uses color coding to differentiate between elements: yellow for ‘Policy,’ green for ‘Guest OS,’ pink for ‘Hardware Root of Trust,’ and blue for ‘VM Host.’
+The diagram shows communication flows with dashed arrows, indicating how the ‘Policy’ within the ‘Guest OS’ interacts with the ‘Hardware Root of Trust’ through the ‘VM Host." >}}

+A measurement record in the guest VM's software stack is not able to provide similar isolation.
+A process in the guest, like a malicious container, would be able to tamper with such a record and deceive a Relying Party in a Remote Attestation in order to get access to restricted secrets.
 A user would not only have to trust the CoCo stack to perform the correct measurements before launching a container, but they would also have to trust this stack to not be vulnerable to sandbox escapes.
 This is a pretty big ask.

 Hence a pure software approach to establish trust in Init-Data is not desirable.
-We want to move the trust boundary back to the TEE and link Init-Data measurements to the TEE's hardware evidence.
+We want to move the trust boundary back to the TEE and link Init-Data measurements to the TEE’s hardware evidence.
 There are generally 2 options to establish such a link, which one of those is chosen depends on the capabilities of the TEE:

 ### Host-Data

-Host-Data is a field in a TEE's evidence that is passed into a confidential Guest from its Host verbatim.
-It's not secret, but it's integrity is guaranteed, as its part of the TEE-signed evidence body.
-We are generalizing the term Host-Data from SEV-SNP here, a similar concept exists in other TEEs with different names.
+Host-Data is a field in a TEE’s evidence that is passed into a confidential Guest from its Host verbatim.
+It’s not secret, but its integrity is guaranteed, as its part of the TEE-signed evidence body.
+We are generalising the term Host-Data from SEV-SNP here, a similar concept exists in other TEEs with different names.
 Host-Data can hold a limited amount of bytes, typically in the 32 - 64 byte range.
 This is enough to hold a hash of the Init-Data, calculated at the launch of the Guest.
 This hash can be used to verify the integrity of the Init-Data in the guest, by comparing the measurement (hash) of the Init-Data in the guest with the host-provided hash in the Host-Data field.
 If the hashes match, the Init-Data is considered to be intact.

 Example: Producing a SHA256 digest of the Init-Data file